superkarn/superkarn.github.io/resume/index.markdown

 2022-05 → Current
 **Software Engineering Manager**
 [Indeed](https://www.indeed.com/)
-- Manage a distributed engineering team of 8, working on bi-directional job candidate data transfer between Indeed and its partners.
+- Manage a distributed engineering team of 10 (8 full time + 2 loaned engineers).
-- Lead the product from alpha stage to general availability, growing the number of business clients by 16x and delivering 4x increase in monthly data exports within the first 12 months, with expected 100x increase in monthly data exports in the next 12 months.
+- Lead the team on a joint project on delivering new features (e.g. syncing candidate data from Sourcing product) in preparation for new subscription model, increasing revenues.
+- Lead the team on a project to integrate with Indeed's top ATS partner (over 4 million jobs).
-- Collaborate with multiple Indeed teams to deliver a joint project where all Hosted Jobs features are available to Indexed Jobs, increasing potential revenues by $880M annually.
+- Support a joint project where all Hosted Jobs features are available to Indexed Jobs, increasing potential revenues by $880M annually.
 - Collaborate with multiple Indeed teams in a joint effort to consolidate duplicate features between Enterprise org and SMB org, leading to labor and infrastructure cost savings.